 Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Ollie’s Bargain Outlet Holdings, Inc.

-/EIN News/ -- LOS ANGELES, Oct.
-23, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming November 18, 2019 deadline to file a lead plaintiff motion in the class action filed on behalf of Ollie’s Bargain Outlet Holdings, Inc. (“Ollie’s” or the “Company”) (NASDAQ: OLLI) investors who purchased securities between June 6, 2019 and August 28, 2019 inclusive (the “Class Period”).
+/EIN News/ -- LOS ANGELES , Oct.
+31, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming November 18, 2019 deadline to file a lead plaintiff motion in the class action filed on behalf of Ollie’s Bargain Outlet Holdings, Inc. (“Ollie’s” or the “Company”) (NASDAQ: OLLI) investors who purchased securities between June 6, 2019 and August 28, 2019 inclusive (the “Class Period”).

 If you are a shareholder who suffered a loss, click here to participate.